OpenCPIsland/KeyChainWindows/README.md

 # KeyChainWindows.dll and MemoryMonitorWindows.dll for Club Penguin Island Offline Mode

 This project is a **fan-made recreation** of the `KeyChainWindows.dll` and `MemoryMonitorWindows.dll`, which is used for encrypting and managing player data in offline mode for **Club Penguin Island**.
-This DLL enables secure data encryption and decryption, making it essential for players using the custom-built offline version of the game.
+This DLL enables secure data encryption and decryption, making it essential for players using the custom built offline version of the game.

 ## Features